richardgfx/demo1/README.md

 The real-time and on-demand AI inference, such as image labeling, object detection and transformation, etc.

-Clients --- Public Endpoint(Auth,RP,LB,HC) --- Containers (running in WSL2 and behind the firewalls)
+Clients --- Public Endpoint(Auth,RP,LB,HC) --- Containers (running in WSL2 and behind the firewall)

 | <------------------------------> | <---------------------------->|